-The fund committed to hold a minimum of 80% of the Fund's assets aligned with E/S characteristics.
-Environmental and social safeguards are met by applying certain PAIs, where relevant, to these underlying assets.
-Within these assets, the Fund committed to a minimum of 10% of the Net Asset Value of the Fund in Sustainable Investments.
-The Fund invested a maximum of 20% of assets in the "Other" category, which included cash, money market instruments, and derivatives.
+The fund committed to hold a minimum of 90% of the Fund's assets aligned with E/S characteristics.
+Environmental and social safeguards are met by applying certain PAI's, where relevant, to these underlying assets.
+Within these assets, the Fund commits to a minimum of 35% in Sustainable Investments.
+The Fund invests a maximum of 10% of assets in the "Other" category, which include cash, money market instruments and derivatives.
 The chart below shows the investments aligned with Environmental and Social Characteristics expressed as a percentage of Net Asset Value (NAV), achieved during the reporting period.